rstudio/pins-r/README.md

 ### Discover

-You can also discover remote resources using `pin_find()`.
-It can search for resources in CRAN packages, Kaggle, and RStudio Connect.
-For instance, we can search datasets mentioning “seattle” in CRAN packages
+You can also discover remote resources using `pin_find()` which searches any registered boards.
+For instance, we can search datasets mentioning “seattle” in CRAN packages with:
-with:

 ``` r
 pin_find("seattle", board = "packages")